lijuuu/FoodBuddyMonolithBackend/readme.md

-# FoodBuddy Platform API
+# FoodBuddy API

-FoodBuddy is a dynamic platform that bridges the gap between users, restaurants, and administrators, providing a robust set of features for effective communication and transaction management within the food industry.
+FoodBuddy is a restaurant aggregator platform built using Go, Gin, MySQL, Jenkins, AWS, and Cloudinary for image uploads.
+The platform allows users to search for restaurants, manage their profiles, order food, and more.
+The API is structured with different routes for users, restaurants, and administrators, ensuring a seamless experience for all parties involved.

 ## Key Features